 There are several types of discounts or funding support from the Library in place with numerous publishers:

 - Transformative UC open access agreements with publishers provide funding support to UC corresponding authors to publish their scholarly articles open access.
-Most of these agreements are arranged so that the UC Libraries automatically pay the first $1000 of the article processing charge (APC).
-Authors with research funds pay any APC remainder and those without funds can request full funding from the Libraries.
-Check details on the publisher pages to find out which journals are covered.
+Most of these agreements use the following model:

 There is a wide range of open access journals with different fee levels for you to consider, and there are also OA journals that do not charge any fees.
-The Directory of Open Access Journals (DOAJ) is a trusted resource for fully OA journals.
+The Directory of Open Access Journals (DOAJ) is a trusted community-funded resource for fully OA journals.

 Do authors have other options for making their work open access besides paying the publisher?